sidharth1507/Web-Crawler/README.md

 ## Usage

-Run the crawler with the default seed URL (https://www.cc.gatech.edu/):
+Run the crawler with the default seed URL:
 ```
 python main.py
 ```